Arkady23/http.net-https.net/README.md

 3.2.5.
 March 2025.
 The client connection time limit is set according to the -w command line parameter.
 3.2.6.
 March 2025.
 Fixed bugs in versions 3.2.4 and 3.2.5.
 3.2.7.
 March 2025.
 The capacity of the simophore has been reduced by 1 to fix a stack zeroing bug during a DoS-attack.
 3.3.0.
-March 2025.
+April 2025.
 The capacity of the simophore has been reduced by 2 to fix a stack zeroing bug during a DoS-attack.
+3.3.1.
+April 2025.
+Changed default values.
+Handles stack zeroing exception during DoS-attacks.